Language selection

 About the fund

-• increase firefighting capacity
+• increase firefighting capacity; and

-• build community capacity to mitigate, prepare, and respond to wildfires in remote and Indigenous communities experiencing more frequent and more extreme wildfires
+• build community capacity to mitigate, prepare, and respond to wildfires in remote and Indigenous communities experiencing more frequent and more extreme wildfires.

 Eligibility

-Recipients and cost sharing
+Recipients and stacking limit

-Eligible recipients Cost sharing
+Eligible recipients Stacking

 Not-for-profit organizations Up to 100%